warrenkc/speech-to-text/readme.md

 **Features I want to add:**
 * Allow to use on device speech to text if Azure is not available.
 * Allow for speech translation.
 This means I can translate audio into another language text.
 Example: Mandarin speech into English text directly in one step.
+Add radio button to use Azure speech translation versus using LLM (Language Learning Model) for speech translation.
 * Improve the UI.
 * Option to send captions to Zoom for realtime speech translated captions.